Dav-Sandhu/React-Navbar/README.md

  export default myApp
 ```
-Also make sure that in your top level css file that you have the following for best implementation:
+Also make sure that in your top level css file that you have the following for best effect:
 ```css
 *{
   margin: 0px;